StareXTV/PC-Adjustments/README.md

 * Press OK, and restart your PC to take effect.

 ## TRONScript
+> Not a Recommended step for optimal performance but useful!
 First of all, I fell in love with this project and all credits to its makers, you can read about it more in their Reddit page here:

 https://www.reddit.com/r/TronScript/comments/g80580/tron_v1110_20200425_remove_malwarebytes/